 P2P (Peer-to-peer): where each device (a peer) in the network exchanges peer-delay measurement messages.
-This way each device can keep track of the delays between itself and a source.
+This way each device can keep track of the delays between itself and its immediately connected neighbors (for example a switch or a router).
+P2P mechanism and a source.